Explore All Topics

 At a glance

-The first step in how to calculate long-term capital gains tax is generally to find the difference between what you paid for your asset or property and how much you sold it for — adjusting for commissions or fees.
-Depending on your income level, and how long you held the asset, your capital gain will be taxed federally between 0% to 37%.
+The first step in how to calculate capital gains tax is generally to find the difference between what you paid for your asset or property and how much you sold it for — adjusting for commissions or fees.
+Depending on your income level, and how long you held the asset, your capital gain on your investment income will be taxed federally between 0% to 37%.

-When you sell capital assets like mutual funds or stocks there’s a tax implication.
+When you sell a capital asset like a mutual fund, exchange-traded fund (ETF), or stock, there’s a tax implication.
 But knowing what tax rate applies depends on several factors.
-In this post, we’ll outline capital gains taxes and how to calculate them.
+In this post, we’ll outline capital gains taxes and how to calculate them for tax purposes.

 What is capital gains tax?